edw-lee/GestureRecognizer/README.md

 # Gesture Recognizer
-Gesture recognizer for Unity Applications
+Gesture recognizer created in Unity

 A recognizer for patterns drawn on screen.
 -Patterns are matched with data of gestures stored.